djriffel/universal-google-logger/README.md

 );
 ```

+### Default metadata label:

+For improved context, the metadata will automatically include a label named `node_app_version` that is set from `process.env.npm_package_version`.
+This is auto-populated from the `package.json`'s `version` field whenever running the task through the `npm start` command.

 ### Advisory:

 This library is not fully tested for all possible environment permutations.
 It is an MVP (minimum viable product) that has been tested under standard GCE VMs, as well as Firebase Functions (v2) configured under a Cloud Run-based deployment.
 It _should_ work in various other enviroments, but feedback as well as PR's are welcome (also feel free to inform if any configs, etc. are inaccurate; this is the culmination of a "best effort" in bringing together multiple info sources of varying age).